Frustrated man with head on laptop keyboard

-That’s right.
-The main role of blog content is not to sell — but it can help your customers buy.
+The main role of blog content is not to sell, but to help your prospects buy.

-It does this by giving them information, inspiration and advice.
+It does this by giving them the information, inspiration and advice they need to be able to make a purchase.

-So it’s perfectly possible for your blog content to convert visitors into subscribers and sales.
-And if yours isn’t, that’s probably because you’re doing something wrong.
+So it’s perfectly possible for your blog content to convert visitors into sales and subscribers.
+And if yours isn’t, you might need to look at your strategy.

-But before we dive in, you need to understand the customer journey and how it works.
+Before we dive in to where you might be going wrong, you need to understand the customer journey and how it works.

 The customer journey